KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 ---

-This motion is not escape—
+This motion is not escape —
 it is **reintegration**.
 The transmutation of fragmentation into wholeness.